erincr/gh_pages_example/README.md

 # Sharing your work

-Communicating your work clearly is an important aspect of science!
+Communicating your work is an important part of science!

 This repo shows you how to set up a simple webpage to share a project and code.